pziajski/CurriculumChartForm/README.md

 # Curriculum Chart Form
 This project is meant as practice for the Ontario Skills Competition coding.
 It should include a recursive feature, and load from an XML file using serilization.
-Fetures will be added along its creation and will be noted in commits.
+Features will be added along its creation and will be noted in commits.

 # Requirements